runebaas/switzerlan-rules/rules/tournaments/valorant.md

 ### Map Selection Process

-The first named team (upper one in the bracket) is Team A in the below examples.

 #### Bo1

+To choose on which map the match will be played, the ban will be done as follows:

+* The top team in the tree is considered team A. The other team is by definition team B.
-Team A and Team B start banning maps until there is one map left.
+* Team A starts ban followed by Team B until there is only one map left.
+This map will be played.

-Team A bans the first the map and B can choose the starting side.
+* A cut round will be played to define the side of the teams.

 #### Bo3

+To choose on which map the match will be played, the ban will be done as follows:

+* The top team in the tree is considered team A. The other team is by definition team B.
+* Team A starts banned followed byTeam B.
-Team A picks map 1, Team B chooses map 2.
+* Team A chooses one of the six remaining maps, this will be the first map played during the showdown.
+Team B chooses the side of the first game.

-Both teams can choose the starting side of their opponent’s map-pick.

-The Team who decides the last map will be decided by a coin flip.
+* Team B chooses one of the five remaining maps, this will be the second map played during the showdown.
+Team A chooses the side of the second game.
+* Team A starts ban followed by Team B.
+* The remaining map will be played for the tiebreaker.
+A cut round will be played to define the side of the teams.

 ## Corona